Patnam Rajender Reddy Memorial Engineering College

-Patnam Rajender Reddy Memorial Engineering College (PRRM) is an private engineering college in the Shabad village, Rangareddy district, Telangana, India.
+Patnam Rajender Reddy Memorial Engineering College (PRRM) is a private engineering college in the Shabad village, Rangareddy district, Telangana, India.
 The college is 55 km from Mehidipatnam, Hyderabad, and lies between Chevella and Shadnagar on the national highway.

 The institute integrates classroom learning with work experience in the industry or in the concerned professional field.
 During the first year, stress is laid on development of manual skills, communication skills, courses on general education and an introduction to engineering.
 The institute also encourages students to undergo practical training during the summer vacations.